dscolby/CausalELM.jl/README.md

 <h2>What's New?</h2>
 <ul>
+  <li>See the JuliaCon 2024 CausalELM demonstration <a href="https://www.youtube.com/watch?v=hh_cyj8feu8&t=26s">here.
+  <li>Model summaries include confidence intervals and marginal effects<li>
   <li>Now includes doubly robust estimator for CATE estimation</li>
   <li>All estimators now implement bagging to reduce predictive performance and reduce variance</li>
   <li>Counterfactual consistency validation simulates more realistic violations of the counterfactual consistency assumption</li>
   <li>Uses a simple heuristic to choose the number of neurons, which reduces training time and still works well in practice</li>
   <li>Probability clipping for classifier predictions and residuals is no longer necessary due to the bagging procedure</li>
-  <li>CausalELM talk has been accepted to JuliaCon 2024!</li>
 </ul>

 <h2>What's Next?</h2>
 <p>
 Newer versions of CausalELM will hopefully support using GPUs and provide interpretations of the results of calling validate on a model that has been estimated.
-In addition, some estimators will also support using instrumental variables.
-However, these priorities could also change depending on feedback recieved at JuliaCon.
+We may also add some other features depending on demand and feedback.
 </p>

 <h2>Disclaimer</h2>